impress-org/give-receipt-attachments/readme.txt

 * Add the link to your Admin notification email and/or the Donor notification email via a custom Email tag.
 * Forms that don't have uploads are not affected in any way.

-## About Matt Cromwell
+**BASIC USAGE**

+At the bottom of each Give Form edit screen you'll find the Give Receipt Attachments settings area.
+You configure that per form.
+This includes the minimum donation amount necessary for the attachment to be available (optionally).

+If you upload a file and configure the settings there, the attachment title and link will appear automatically before the Donation Receipt table on your Donation Confirmation page.

+In order to have the attachment link appear in your donation receipt emails, go to "Donations > Settings" then the Emails tab.
+In the Donation Receipt email field add {attachmenturl} anywhere you like.
+Below that field you'll see a full list of all the available email tags.

+**ABOUT MATT CROMWELL**
-I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com).
+> I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com).
 Our most popular plugin is [Give](https://wordpress.org/plugins/give), the leading donation plugin for WordPress.
 I build custom WordPress plugins and themes and blog frequently at [mattcromwell.com](https://www.mattcromwell.com) on WordPress, Religion and Politics, and Family life.
+>

-If you are enjoying [Give Receipt Attachments](https://www.mattcromwell.com/products/give-receipt-attachments) please consider giving a donation to support my free plugin and theme development.
-All donations provided through my website go to help San Diego nonprofit organizations with their hosting and web maintenance.
+> If you are enjoying Give Receipt Attachments please consider [giving a donation](https://www.mattcromwell.com/products/give-receipt-attachments) to support my free plugin and theme development.
+All donations provided through my website go to [help San Diego nonprofit organizations with their hosting and web maintenance](https://www.mattcromwell.com/help-me-help-others/).

 == Installation ==